IBM/dapcs-oso-plugins/fireblocks-plugin/README.md

 - [Docker](https://www.docker.com/)

 ## Building
-The fireblocks-agent and dapcs-fireblocks-oso-plugins images are required to be built on an s390x system with Docker.
+The fireblocks-agent and OSO fireblocks-plugin images are required to be built on an s390x system with Docker.
 See instructions below.

 ### Building Fireblocks Plugin
 ```